ankitects/anki-manual/src/media.md

 You can use the Tools&gt;Check Media menu option to scan your notes and media folder.
-It will generate a report of files in the media folder that are not used by any notes, and media referenced in notes but missing from your media folder.
+It will generate a report of files in the media folder that are not used by any notes, and media referenced in notes but missing from your media folder, allowing you to tag the latter automatically.

 It does not scan question or answer templates, which is why you can’t place media references to fields in the template.
 If you need a static image or sound on every card, name it with a leading \_ (e.g., `\_dog.jpg`) to tell Anki to ignore it when